 4. Apply the Solution: Dip a soft cloth or sponge into the cleaning solution and gently wipe the floodlights, paying attention to any areas with stubborn dirt or stains.
 Take care not to apply excessive pressure or scrub vigorously, as this may damage the floodlights’ components.

-See also How To Clean Gutters Without Pressure Washer
+See also How To Change The Wand On A Pressure Washer

 5. Rinse and Dry: After cleaning, rinse the floodlights thoroughly with clean water to remove any remaining residue or soap.
 Use a cloth or towel to pat the floodlights dry, ensuring that no water is left behind.